-Visa classifies consignment and resale stores as 'retail' for their purposes, which is neither good nor bad.
+For their purposes Visa classifies consignment and resale stores as 'retail' which is neither good nor bad.
 The minimum rates for brick and mortor stores are lower than online stores because credit cards are 'present'.

 Visa then divides their credit-card 'risk' into 3 tiers for pricing: Qualified, Mid-Qualified and Non-Qualified.Qualified transactions are regular credit cards that are swiped.
 This is the lowest rate possible and is almost always the rate a card processor quotes when asked, "What is your rate?"
 The problem is many cards used for purchases are not qualified for the lowest rate because Visa claims they are at higher risk when:

 The highest rates apply to non-qualified transactions which are:

 The exception is debit cards which are processed at rates well below qualified rates.
 All Visa rates can be viewed on their website.

 Some helpful terms: